 You must repay cashed out R&D losses before you can claim imputation credits for income tax paid.

-Further information about R&D tax credits is available.
+Read more information about R&D tax credits on our Tax Technical website.